Focus Forward Fellowship is designed to help women student veterans build skills, leadership and a sense of community with their peers.

-Women student veterans from across the country are invited to apply to the four-day residency Fellowship.
-The program begins July 25 and ends at 10 p.m. on July 28th.
+Invitations to apply to attend the Fellowship, which begins with a four-day residency program at Purdue University, are issued to eligible women student veterans.
+The residency program begins July 25 and ends at 10 p.m. on July 28th.
 Fellows will travel home on July 29th.

 - hold an honorable discharge from the U.S. military;

 - are sophomores, juniors, seniors, or pursing a master’s degree; and

 The Fellowship covers the cost of travel, food, lodging, activities and materials.